Wednesday, May 23rd

-According to the new regulations in Section 58 of the National Health Insurance Law (which took effect November 1, 2008), any Israeli citizen who returns to live permanently in Israel will have a waiting period before receiving medical services through Bituach Leumi (the National Insurance Institute).
+According to the regulations in Section 58 of the National Health Insurance Law (which took effect November 1, 2008), any Israeli citizen who returns to live permanently in Israel will have a waiting period before receiving medical services through Bituach Leumi (the National Insurance Institute).
 The waiting period is two months for every year of absence from Israel through October 31, 2008, and one month for every year of absence from November 1, 2008.
 The maximum total waiting period is six months.
+Upon your return, it is important to complete Bituach Leumi form 628 in order to have your residency recognized and reinstated.
 A year of absence from Israel is deemed to be any year during which an Israeli stayed outside of Israel for at least 183 cumulative days.
 This rule applies in the following circumstances:

 1. Israeli citizens who have resided outside of Israel since March 1, 2001 for 2 years or more and did not pay health insurance payments through Bituach Leumi for 12 months or more, will not be entitled to medical services upon returning to live permanently in Israel.
 This does not apply to Israeli citizens who left Israel for a period of up to 5 years, and continued to pay National Health Insurance payments.